Skip to main content

 Negative Peer Pressure

 Negative peer pressure is when you feel pressured by someone, some group, etc. to do something that you wouldn't normally do that will have negative consequences for you.
-Whether we like to admit it or not, we have all given in to negative peer pressure at some points in our lives.
+Whether we like to admit it or not, we have all given in to negative peer pressure at points in our lives.
 It's important that you decide what you are comfortable with, and become confident in saying no if someone is pressuring you.
 A good friend should respect your decision.

-How to Combat Peer Pressure
+How to Combat Negative Peer Pressure

-4. Respect yourself.
+• Respect yourself.
 Refuse to give up on your values (whatever they may be).

-5. It's your life!
+• It's your life!
 Don't forget you always have a choice.

-6. Refuse.
+• Refuse.
 Don't let other people intimidate you.

-7. Don't put yourself in a position where you know you may be pressured to do something you don't want to.
+• Don't put yourself in a position where you know you may be pressured to do something you don't want to.

-8. Pick your friends wisely.
+• Pick your friends wisely.

-If someone is pressuring you frequently to do things you are not comfortable with think about the following things:
+If someone is frequently pressuring you to do things you are not comfortable with, think about the following things:

 1. What is in this relationship for you?

-3. Do you trust this person?
+3. Do you trust them?

 4. If you give in to the pressure, will you regret it later?

-5. Does it go against your values?
+5. Does what this person encourages go against your values?

 6. Does this person respect you and your opinions?